OliverFlint/oliverflint.co.uk/source/_posts/D365-Typescript-Webresources-Part-2.md

 Short answer: No

 Long answer: No, but you may want to extend either of the two I'll mention below.

+Longer answer: No, but you may want to extend either of the two I'll mention below, and you may even want to author you own.

 ### So what do we have available?